sriramdasbalaji/Web-Serverless-AI-and-Graph-with-Azure-and-Visual-Studio-Code/HOL/readme.md

    ![](imagesGIF/TagandPush.gif)

-   You can  find the pushed image under the Registries node in the DOCKER explorer as shown in image.
+   You can find the pushed image under the Registries node in the DOCKER explorer as shown in the image.

 1. With the Docker Explorer, you can deploy images from  Azure Container Registries, directly to an Azure App Service instance.
 You can now right click on the image in Azure Container Registry and choose **Deploy Image to Azure App Service**.
 From here, you will be prompted for an Azure Resource Group, a location, an App Service Plan, and a globally unique website name.